pucheng-tan/WordFlow/README.md

 1. Clone the git repo
 2. Run make in the root directory
 3. Enter into the created virual environment by typing 'source env/bin/activate'
+4. Run our program using python3 main.py, or run our gui by using run_gui.py
-4. Run automated tests (see below)
+5. Run automated tests (see below)
-5. When finished running tests, type 'deactivate' to leave the virtual environment
+6. When finished running tests, type 'deactivate' to leave the virtual environment
-6. Type 'make clean' or use 'rm -rf env' to remove the environment
+7. Type 'make clean' or use 'rm -rf env' to remove the environment

 ## Windows: